Creamy chicken and wild rice soup is a vegetable, bone broth, and herb-filled meal. It’s the perfect soup for simmering on these chilly evenings.

 How To Make Chicken And Wild Rice Soup

-- In a large pot, cook carrot, celery and leek (or onion) in the melted butter over medium heat until the vegetables are tender.
+In a large pot over medium heat, melt butter.
+Add carrots, celery and leek (or onion) and cook until the vegetables are tender.
 Cooking the vegetables first, before adding stock, adds a lot of flavor.

 Unfortunately, this soup doesn’t freeze well due to it containing cream and rice.
 The cream may curdle and the rice can get mushy.